washyn/abp-basic-example/readme.md

 # Abp as aspnetboilerplate, with 4 layers

-This is one soluction create fron scractc about example of use abp framework as traditional way(aspnetboilerplate) with 4 layers.
+This is one soluction of admin lte template for abp 4.4.4 .

 # Done
 - Add bundle generation
 - Create proxy scripts
+- Add localization only for test, how works(this example is in another branch)
+- Add crud with razor pages and theme admin lte.
+- Add tag helpers
+- Add front libs(bundle)
+- when call remote service error, add jquery extensions for use abp.ajax, check where is located this function.

 # TODO
-- Add localization only for test, how works
 - Disable proxy generation, for all by default and only add this with RemoteService decorator.
-- Add front libs(bundle)
-- Add tag helpers
-- Add crud with razor pages and theme admin lte.

-# FIX
-- when call remote service error, add jquery extensions for use abp.ajax, check where is located this function.

 # Notes